rmkeeler/udacity-project-disaster-alerts/README.md

 And `<model_save_location>` is the path and filename where you would like to save the model you're training in this step.

 At that point, you're basically done.
 What's left is launching the Flask app, locally.
-From the project root:
+Working directory should be the "app" directory (the same directory that contains run.py):
 ```
-python app/run.py
+python run.py
 ```
 The app will launch on a local server at 127.0.0.1:3001, by default.
 You can change that location by editing app/run.py.